-In a recent victory, Smith Freed Eberhard achieved an expeditious dismissal of a small claims case.
-Not only did Tasha get the case dismissed, but she recovered a money judgment against the plaintiffs, reimbursing her client for the costs of litigation.
+In a recent victory, Team Cliff Wilson achieved an expeditious dismissal of a small claims case.
+Not only did Cliff get the case dismissed, but he recovered a money judgment against the plaintiffs, reimbursing our client for the costs of litigation.

 The Background Story

 In this case, the plaintiffs had been involved in a motor vehicle accident, sued an insured driver in small claims court, and recovered a modest amount in non-economic damages.
 After the insured driver’s carrier paid the small claims judgment, the same emboldened plaintiffs turned around and sued the insurer for punitive damages and bad faith, again in small claims court.
 The plaintiffs were essentially seeking compensation for having to go through the claims process.

 In Oregon, unlike at the trial court level, attorneys generally cannot represent clients in small claims court.
 Additionally, defendants have no mechanism by which they can quickly dismiss frivolous claims without proceeding to at least one hearing.
 This small claims case was turning into a big headache for the insurer.
 Read on to find out how Team Wilson turned this situation into a success story.